 Families are important partners in the assessment process.

-A common misconception is that family members are “unreliable observers” in regards to observational assessment.
+A common misconception is that family members are “unreliable observers” of their child’s development for the purpose of assessment.
 On the contrary, families know their children very well, often carefully observing their children on a daily basis.
 They can help in the observation process and extend learning and development outside of the classroom.
-Family members certainly should not be completing assessment ratings but they are a valuable source of information and documentation.
+Family members certainly should not be asked to complete assessment ratings but they are a valuable source of information and documentation.

 The assessments' online systems typically offer portals where family members can contribute documentation captured outside of the classroom, and teachers can share their own documentation with family members.
-This often underutilized feature is a wonderful way to engage families in their child’s assessment and save teachers time in collecting documentation.
+This is a wonderful way to engage families in their child’s assessment and save teachers time in collecting documentation.